Forgot Password

 We will leave Kathmandu and utilize mountain scenic highway routes as we set out on our tour.
 Through the winding course of the Trishuli and Marsyangdi rivers, you will be mesmerized by rolling green landscapes of rice fields, picturesque villages, and teasing initial glimpses at distant snow-crowned peaks.
 Besisahar, gateway to Annapurna, is a place where we switch to the more rugged gear of a 4×4 drive for today’s bumpy ride.

 Hold tight to your handlebars as the road becomes increasingly stunning!
-We ride across swaying suspension bridges high above foaming Marsyangdi River, along roaring waterfalls, and along old Gurung and Tamang villages where we are welcomed in through waves of warm hand.
+We ride across swaying suspension bridges high above the foaming Marsyangdi River, along roaring waterfalls, and along old Gurung and Tamang villages where we are welcomed in through waves of warm hand.
 Most stunning scenery unfolds around us with pine and rhododendron forests opening up to view as we continue to climb higher.
 By evening, we’re in the picturesque Dharapani, a village situated within the Annapurna Conservation Area – your first overnight at hill altitude and nicely positioned to acclimatize for the beginning of the trek.

 Day 3